jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 ---
 date: 2022-02-17 22:19:51 -0500
 article_type: Article
-title: Book summary of The Art of War
+title: What the Art of War teaches about life
 permalink: /art-of-war-book-summary/
 tags:
   - book-quotes-and-summaries